-But the real answer to your question may depend on your goals, the shape you’re in now and even your personality type.
+ANSWER: Good question.
+The answer may depend on your goals, the condition you’re in now, your recovery ability, how much time you have, and even your personality type.

 Some things to consider: